jaredleekatzman/Wordly/README.md

 Additionally, it depends on our script `process_data.py` for preprocessing sentences.
 Ensure to append the local directory of `process_data.py` to your `$PATH$` variable.

+## Appendix

+Attached with this writeup are the following files:

+- Dictionary Scraping Scripts:
+	- CleanOPTED.py
+	- CleanOxford.py
+	- CleanWebsters.py
+	- SearchWN.py
+- Dictionary Processing Scripts:
+	- process_data.py
+		- Convert a given dictionary to their vector embeddings
+	- filter_dicts.py
+		- Given a vocabulary list, extract all of the entries of the dictionary and put it in one dictionary
+	- extract_embeddings.py
+		- (Test file) Extract embeddings can be used to get the embeddings from a large embedding binary file.
+This could be used for the Google word2vec embeddings.
+- Training Recurrent Neural Network
+	- wordly_rnn.py
+- Run and Implement Wordly:
+	- Wordly.py
+	- weights.hdf5
+	- embeddings.hdf5
+- Corpus Scraping (Test)
+	- StripHeaders
+	- stripStopwords.pl
+	- Combine
+	- StripCode
+	- ParseEmbeddingCorpus.py